A TENS unit is an electrical device used to alleviate pain, restore sensation, and assist recovery from injury, illness or accident.

-Some outstanding TENS units are undermined by tiny LCD screens.
-Not the HealthmateForever YK15AB.
-It offers push button control that’s clear and easy to understand.
-It also provides 8 pads so you can treat multiple locations at once.
+Tiny LCD screens undermine some outstanding TENS units.
+Not the HealthmateForever YK15AB, however.
+It offers push-button control that’s clear and easy to understand.
+It also provides eight pads so you can treat multiple locations at once.

 Flaws: Uses disposable batteries.
-And while there are 8 pads there are 4 channels.
-So each channel controls 2 pads.
+And while there are eight pads, there are four channels.
+So each channel controls two pads.

 Who Needs a TENS Unit?

-A TENS unit can be helpful to anyone dealing with muscular aches and pains including athletes, construction workers, nurses who are on their feet all day and more.
-In addition, those suffering from arthritis will find a TENS unit can be helpful in alleviating the pain and stiffness that comes with that debilitating condition.
+A TENS unit can be helpful to anyone dealing with muscular aches and pains, including athletes, construction workers, nurses who are on their feet all day, and more.
+In addition, those suffering from arthritis will find a TENS unit can help to alleviate the pain and stiffness that comes with that debilitating condition.
 People with plantar fasciitis can also benefit, as can women suffering from menstrual cramps and many more individuals young and old.

-In addition, a TENS unit can be an outstanding complement to other forms of therapy.
-For example, it can be used to reduce the pain associated with a hamstring tear while you undergo other therapies to repair the muscle and restore strength to the affected leg.
+A TENS unit can also be an outstanding complement to other forms of therapy.
+For example, you can use it to reduce the pain of a hamstring tear while you undergo other treatments to repair the muscle and restore strength to the affected leg.
 The bottom line is that if you suffer from pain and you do not have a pacemaker or other electrical device implanted on your person, a TENS unit will probably be helpful.

 How We Ranked